Lesley was born in Gosport and grew up locally in Forton.

 Lesley cares passionately about her home town and the communities within it.
 She is proud of our local heritage and our stunning coastline.
 Having built up excellent local community links as a police officer, it is for Lesley a natural step to become actively involved in the local council.
 Her level of care and compassion for the community cannot be underestimated.

-Lesley continues to be visual in the town and Stoke Road and will happily discuss any of your concerns should you see her out and about, she also works in the Discovery Centre and is always willing to help and assist.
+Lesley continues to be visible in the town and Stoke Road area and will happily discuss any of your concerns should you see her out and about, she also works in the Discovery Centre and is always willing to help and assist all members of the community.
+Since leaving the police service Lesley has continued to be involved with the community.
+Helping with the local homeless population (Open Doors) and has volunteered as a COVID 19 Volunteer delivering food & life saving medication to the vulnerable in the community.
+Lesley has enabled free yoga, Zumba & pilates in local parks for local people.